 Over the next few weeks, we caught and ate a number of interesting fish.
 Some of the tastiest and more adventurous were octopus, triggerfish, and parrotfish.
 But it was when Kelly came home one day with two large triggerfish and a 3-foot moray eel that he had taken spear fishing to a new level.

-All the while, one of our roommates (who is a snorkel guide) had been warning us of eating reef fish, due to some disease you can get that makes you crazy.
-We decided to ignore her, attributing it to her own craziness and lack of desire to eat seafood.
+All the while, one of our roommates at the hostel where we were volunteering in trade for free accommodation (who is a snorkel guide) had been warning us of eating reef fish, due to some disease you can get that makes you crazy.
+We decided to ignore her, attributing it to her own craziness and lack of desire to eat seafood while living in the middle of the Pacific ocean (literally).
 We also took comfort in the number of local Hawaiians who fished in the same area as we did and looked pretty sane to us.

 After eating our moray eel though, something changed.
 The next morning, we were decidedly feeling ill.
 I won’t get into the details, but let’s just say that “gastrointestinal effects” is a valid symptom.
 Ah – no worries.
 Sometimes it happens, we said to ourselves.
 Bad eel.
 (We had indeed confirmed that moray eel is edible, and in fact historically was considered to be food reserved for Hawaiian royalty, probably because it’s so bloody hard to skin).